civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(2)** The Commission shall publish the first report within seven years after the day on which this subsection comes into force and, subsequently, within seven years after the day on which the most recent report is published.

-> **Explanatory Note**:
-> Existing text of sections 32 to 34:
-> *Existing Text*:
-> > Every person who, not being exempt from the requirement to hold a licence, carries on a broadcasting undertaking without a licence therefor is guilty of an offence punishable on summary conviction and is liable
-> > in the case of an individual, to a fine not exceeding twenty thousand dollars for each day that the offence continues; or
-> > in the case of a corporation, to a fine not exceeding two hundred thousand dollars for each day that the offence continues.
-> > Every person who contravenes or fails to comply with any regulation or order made under this Part is guilty of an offence punishable on summary conviction and is liable
-> > in the case of an individual, to a fine not exceeding twenty-five thousand dollars for a first offence and not exceeding fifty thousand dollars for each subsequent offence; or
-> > in the case of a corporation, to a fine not exceeding two hundred and fifty thousand dollars for a first offence and not exceeding five hundred thousand dollars for each subsequent offence.
-> > Every person who contravenes or fails to comply with any condition of a licence issued to the person is guilty of an offence punishable on summary conviction.
-> > Proceedings for an offence under subsection 32(2) or section 33, may be instituted within, but not after, two years after the time when the subject-matter of the proceedings arose.

 ### Section 27

 The Act is amended by adding the following after section 34.2: